uport-project/ethr-did/README.md

 await ethrDid.addDelegate(web3.eth.accounts[3], {expiresIn: 360, delegateType: 'sigAuth'})
 ```

-There also exists a convenience function that creates a new delegate keypair, configures a signer with it and finally calls the above `addDelegate()` function.
+There also exists a convenience function that creates a new delegate key pair, configures a signer with it and finally calls the above `addDelegate()` function.

 ```js
 const keypair = await ethrDid.createSigningDelegate('sigAuth', 360)
 ```

-The keypair object contains an `address` and `privateKey` attribute.
+The key pair object contains an `address` and `privateKey` attribute.
 Unless the key is just added temporarily, store it somewhere safe.

-## Set public attributes
+## Set Public Attributes

 You can set various public attributes to your DID using `setAttribute(key, value, expiresIn)`.
-These cannot be queried within smart contracts, but they let you publish information to your DID document such as public encryption keys, etc.
+These cannot be queried within smart contracts, but they let you publish information to your DID document such as public encryption keys.

 The following attribute `key` formats are currently support:

 - `did/pub/(Secp256k1|Rsa|Ed25519)/(veriKey|sigAuth)/(hex|base64)` for adding a public key
 - `did/svc/[ServiceName]` for adding a service

-By adding an `expiresIn` value it will automatically expire after a certain time.
-It will by default expire after 1 day.
+By adding an `expiresIn` value, it will automatically expire after a certain time.
+By default, it will expire after a day.

 ```js
 await ethrDid.setAttribute('did/pub/Ed25519/veriKey/base64', 'Arl8MN52fwhM4wgBaO4pMFO6M7I11xFqMmPSnxRQk2tx', 31104000)